inet-framework/inet-showcases/visualizer/networkpathactivity/doc/index.rst

 The activity between two nodes is represented visually by a polyline arrow which points from the source node to the destination node.
-:ned:`NetworkRouteVisualizer` follows packet throughout its path so the polyline goes through all nodes that are part of the packet's path.
+:ned:`NetworkRouteVisualizer` follows packet throughout its path, so the polyline goes through all nodes that are part of the packet's path.
 The arrow appears after the first packet has been received, then gradually fades out unless it is reinforced by further packets.
 Color, fading time